jghibiki/bat-stats/README.md

 The app will periodically poll for the latest api version and will pull any updates it sees.

+### Notable Endpoints
+- `GET /ping` tests the server is up and running
+- `GET /optimized/character` a paginated endpoint that returns an "optimized" view of character data with all attributes that in the BMG api are returned separately, but this endpoint maps them onto the character model.
+Additionally, there is some caching involved so this optimization is generated once and then stored in memory.
+- `GET /optimized/character/id/{id}` another endpoint providing optimized character data for a single character by app id. by default the endpoint returns the character data from the latest game data version.
+Most endpoints, including this can explicitly set which app data version to use by adding a url parameter `app_version` to the url.
+- `GET /optimized/character/precache` An endpoint that triggers all optimized character views to be prechached for the current app version.
+- `GET /optimized/cache/clear` clears the optimized data cache.
+- `GET /purge` purges the backend database
+- `GET /character/summary` Returns a list of character names and aliases and their corresponding id.
+- `GET /weapon` returns a list of all weapons and fairly raw metadata
+- `GET /trait` returns a list of all traits and fairly raw metadata

+### App Version History
 Previous versions are retained in the database indefinitely in the current implementation.
 Future updates will add a process to partially prune old versions (i.e. retain some metadata but drop specifics about the version).